Some final assets of the project

 ↑ The final draft of illustrations.

-After the initial work on branding and imagery, I came back to the question:
+After the visual design, it came back to the next question:

 Meet Samuel